yoyeung/CAAT/readme.md

 ##CAAT: Canvas Advanced Animation Tookit##

-This is an enhancement for CAAT and let it work wirh Ejecta.
+This is an enhancement for CAAT and let it work with Ejecta.
 I also with on Ejecta for extra event enhancement or new features like facebook share.
 Please follow me and share your comment.